| ARCHITECTURAL BARRIERS COMPLIANCE BOARD36 CFR Chapter XI[Docket No. 98-4]Response to Petition for Rulemaking on Church

 is being applied to many appliances

+and equipment.
 Background noise from the exterior environment

 can be managed with wall construction